leacode/SwiftWings/README.md

 ## License

-Earth is available under the MIT license.
-See the LICENSE file for more info.
+`SwiftWings` is available under the MIT license.
+See the `LICENSE` file for more info.